vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 ### compression

-The compression mechanism to use.
+The compression strategy used to compress the encoded event data before transmission.